 Expressions of Interest for Appointment to the Administrative Appeals Tribunal

 Suitably qualified members of the public are invited to submit an expression of interest (EOI) to be considered for appointment to the Administrative Appeals Tribunal (AAT).
-In particular, expressions of interest are sought from suitably qualified individuals who wish to be considered for appointment as a Senior Member and assigned to a Deputy Division Head role.

 This EOI process is also open to current members of the AAT.
 Current members whose terms are due to expire in 2022 only need to submit an EOI if they are seeking advancement to a higher remuneration level or category of membership.